 Clinical Skills Lab: What's the Purpose?

-When will the Clinical Skills Laboratory be available for student use?
+Is the Clinical Skills Laboratory available for student use?

-The clinical skills laboratory will be available and staffed with a trained veterinary technician at “non-classroom” times to help answer questions and guide students.
+Yes.
+The Clinical Skills Lab is available and staffed with a trained veterinary technician at “non-classroom” times to help answer questions and guide students.
 During “classroom” times, the clinical techniques laboratory will be available to be used by clinical rotations to evaluate students on relevant skills for each rotation (IV catheter placement for primary care) and by didactic courses to hold “lab” classes (such as the ultrasound lab).

 Why do we need a Clinical Skills Laboratory?

 Establishing a clinical skills laboratory enables students to practice clinical skills in a less-stressful environment using models instead of live animals.
 Confidence in technical skills is a major hurdle that students encounter going from the classroom to the clinic and, ultimately, to the real world.
 The laboratory is designed to give students the opportunity to hone their skills prior to attempting such tasks on patients within a hospital.
 Newly graduated veterinarians from schools with clinical techniques laboratories report a greater comfort level regarding their ability to place an IV catheter, bandage a limb or hear a heart murmur, to mention a few skills to be included.

 At any point in their curriculum, from freshman to senior year, students are be able to stop in and work with a trained veterinary technician to brush up on the technical skills that are relevant to their current rotation or course work (i.e. suture ties for surgery, blood draws and parasite identification for primary care and internal medicine, and heart and lung sounds while on cardiology).
 Providing a veterinary technician to teach these techniques allows the students to learn these skills and voice their concerns without the pressure of having a clinician judging and/or grading their performance.